xmonader/info_foundation/docs/collaboration/contributing_in_agile_org.md

 responsibilities

 - follow changes in our Foundation Rules & Regulations
-- vote on difficulty level (ofcourse study impact)
+- vote on difficulty level (of course study impact)
 - vote on Foundation budgets.
 - vote on people becoming a Guardian or leaving.
 - vote when changes in management structure of the Foundation are required